jentery/506v3/index.md

 * [Territory Acknowledgement](#territory-acknowledgement)
 * [View this Document in PDF](#view-this-document-in-pdf)

-# tl;dr Version of this Syllabus
+# tl;dr Version of this Outline

 In a rush?
 Overwhelmed by the start of term?
-Need a guide to steward you through this seminar?
+Need a succinct guide to steward you through the seminar?

-I made a [one-page, tl;dr version of this syllabus](guide.html) for you.
+I made a [one-page, tl;dr version of this outline](guide.html) for you.
 I'll print you a [PDF copy](guide.pdf), too.
-The tl;dr is not intended to replace the syllabus, but I hope it's a useful reference in a pinch.
+This guide is not intended to replace the syllabus, but I hope it's an accessible reference in a pinch.